Part 4 - Where to Now?

 Ribbons in Brief

 Ribbons, shown at the top of the work area, provide access to almost every tool and facility in Enterprise Architect.
-Each ribbon supports a domain of work - such as designing the model components and structure - and is divided into segments to group the tools and facilities according to the structure or function the tools are for.
+Each ribbon supports a domain of work - such as designing the model components and structure - and is divided into segments to group the tools and facilities according to the structure or function the tools support.

 This example is the Start ribbon, which provides access to tools for organizing your work and your work area.
 In particular, look at the options in the 'Explore' panel, which provides the tools for seeing what is in your model and where particular objects are.
 These tools include: